Shakib Khan: Personal life

 In 2006, Shakib Khan met Apu Biswas while costarring in Koti Takar Kabin (2006).
 He allegedly proposed to her in 2008 after completing the movie Kotha Dao Sathi Hobe.
 They were apparently married in a private wedding ceremony on 18 April 2008 at his Gulshan residence in Dhaka.
 However, the marriage was kept secret from the media and general public.
 In 2017, Apu Biswas informed in an interview on News24 that they were married.
 The couple has a son named Abraham Khan Joy, who was born on 27 September 2016 in a clinic in Kolkata, India.

 On 22 November 2017, Shakib Khan filed for divorce and the couple got divorced on 22 February 2018.
 Biswas had converted to Islam after her marriage with Khan and took the name Apu Islam Khan, but she reportedly reverted to Hinduism after their divorce.

 Shakib Khan and Shobnom Bubly were rumored to be dating while shooting for the film Bossgiri in 2016.
 There were strong rumours that they are married but the news was unconfirmed.
 On 26 September 2022, Bubly posted photos on Facebook which showed her with a baby bump.
 Incidentally, it was the birthday of Khan's son Abraham Khan Joy.
 On 30 September 2022, Khan and Bubly both officially confirmed on Facebook that they have been married since 20 July 2018 and together they have a son named Shehzad Khan Bir who was born on 21 March 2020 in Long Island Jewish Medical Center in New York City, United States.
+The couple have a daughter, Sharlin Khan, born on 11 May 2026.

 He has also done some philanthropic work, such as supporting the Rana Plaza cause.
 Khan also owns a restaurant chain at Jamuna Future Park in Dhaka named Red Chicken.
 He has been one of the country's highest taxpayers for three consecutive years in 2016–17, 2018–19 and 2019–20.
 In mid-2019, Khan installed digital machine in 200 theaters across the country.
 The work of installing these under the name of SK Big Screen started from Eid al-Adha in 2019.
 The decision also created some controversy with Jaaz Multimedia, one of the country's leading production companies.

 In January 2024, he joined as a director of Remark HB Limited, a multinational cosmetic product manufacturing company where he will work with the cosmetics chain Herlan.

 Before 2021, his urban residence was situated in Gulshan, Dhaka.
 As of 2020, Khan started building his new home in Block E, Niketan, Dhaka and decided to move there.
 He has another residence in the village of Bhadun, Gazipur District, known as the "shooting village".